alireza5522/vscode-complete-rtl/README.md

 Whenever you had problems with the extension to be taken effect, just use the re-initialize command and then reload all windows.
 It'll most likely make everything all right again!

+Otherwise, do not worry!
+If things went wrong, just **RE-INSTALL** the vscode itself; close all vscode windows, run the vscode installation program and proceed the process to reinstall it.
+This will fix the vscode core just like it was at first!

 ---

 ## Uninstallation
 - Disable or uninstall via the Extensions view in VSCode.
 - Alternatively, use the commands provided by the `alirezakay.vscode-custom-css-silent` extension to manage injected files.

+### IMPORTANT NOTE

+**If you want to restore the default vscode core, you have to `disable` this extension using the command palette: 'Disable RTL Text Documents' and then uninstall/disable it!**

+You may **close all vscode windows and re-open them** after uninstalling/disabling the extension so as to the integrity warning alert to disappear!

 ---